madhusudancs/PL241-MCS-Compiler/README.rst

 additional libraries.
 Deliberate care has been taken not to use any third-party libraries.
 However, since argparse is used for command line parsing, Python 2.6 or earlier don't work.
-But argparse component can be very easily replaced with the older optparse library since all the argparse related code is just in the end of every file in the bootstrap() function.
+But argparse component can be very easily replaced with the older optparse library code which is at the end of each file in the bootstrap() function.

-This has not been tested on Python 3.x.
+This code has not been tested on Python 3.x.

 How to compile the code?
 ------------------------